 Two things in the gun industry have seen a surge in popularity with shooters: AR-style pistols and the 300 BLK cartridge.
 It should be no surprise that, like REESE’S Peanut Butter Cups, a few companies are eagerly putting these two things together to offer shooters a package greater than the sum of its parts.

 One such example is the CMMG Mk4 PDW pistol that is chambered for the 300 BLK.
-More than just another AR pistol, this handgun offers a number of nice features in addition to being chambered in a .30 caliber cartridge.
+More than just another AR pistol, this handgun offers several nice features in addition to being chambered in a .30 caliber cartridge.

 The Mk4 PDW pistol is an AR-style handgun.
 It uses a gas impingement system and operates much the same as an AR-15 rifle.
 The charging handle, safety, and magazine release button are all in the familiar places.